katerynaf/security/README.md

 #### Encryption

 Encryption is implemented with the standard RC4 algorithm.
 Generate a long, random sequence of ASCII characters and save it into a local file (as defined by the constant KEY_FILE; see the file security.rc4 as an example).
-You may want to store this file in the root directory, as doing so requires root access; but you may store it in any location you specify within KEY_FILE.
+You may want to store this file in the root directory, as doing so requires root access; but you may store it in any location you specify within RC4_KEY.

 #### Disclaimer

 I use this code in a project for Google Compute Engine and find it works well.
-I'm posting it to *_pay-it-forward_* for the many sections of code I have borrowed from others.
-This is NOT a formal application, so there is *no support,* no guarantees, and you agree to use it at your own risk.
-Feel free to fork the repo and improve the code - if you do so, please submit it back!
+I'm posting it to *_pay-it-forward_* for code I have borrowed from others.
+There is *no support* and *no guarantees* with this code - so *use it at your own risk*.
+Feel free to fork the repo and improve the code!

 #### Version History